Day 37: There will be book moving on both floors today, with more movement on the first floor.

 The document below is a map between Bliss and Dewey.

-Between 28 May and 2 August: There will be some disruption in some areas of the Library, however the work isn't inherently noisy and efforts will be made to keep noise to a minimum.
-There will be restricted access to some stock each day: noticeboards will indicate which areas are affected.
+Between 28 May and 2 August: There will be some disruption in some areas of the Library and restricted access to stock.
 All study areas will remain open except for Seminar Rooms 4 and 5, the Meeting Room on the ground floor, and the ground floor study tables that face onto Newport.

-Importantly, all theology stock (any item on the main shelves with a shelfmark starting with the letter P) needs to be stored in crates for the duration of the project.
+Importantly, some stock needs to be stored in crates for the duration of the project.
 If you need any of the crated stock, or stock from any other restricted area, members of the library team will be on hand to retrieve it for you.

 In late July the self-service machine may be out of action for a day or so whilst it is replaced with two new ones.
 At the same time there may also be some disruption at the library entrance whilst new security antenna are installed; access to the Library will however be retained at all times.

 After 2 August: If you were used to going to a certain set of shelves to find books on a certain subject, the books will likely have moved to a different part of the Library.
 They may even have moved floors.
 Printed guidance will be available explaining what has moved where and staff will also be on hand to guide you.

 We'll have two brand new self-service machines that use RFID (radio-frequency identification) technology, meaning you'll no longer have to scan each book individually when you borrow a pile of them.